scottyih/Slides/README.md

-### This repository contains an incomplete collection of my slides.
+### This repository is an incomplete collection of my slides.

 -- Scott Wen-tau Yih